The Reidemeister spectra of low dimensional crystallographic groups: Conclusion

 In particular we have obtained complete classifications of the crystallographic groups without the \(R_\infty\)-property up to dimension \(4\), of the Reidemeister spectra of crystallographic groups up to dimension \(3\), and of the Reidemeister spectra of Bieberbach groups up to dimension \(4\).

-\paragraph{Acknowledgement} The authors would like to thank prof. Bettina Eick for suggesting the use of GAP in studying crystallographic groups, and prof. Franz Gähler for answering some questions about CARAT.
+\paragraph{Acknowledgement} The authors would like to thank prof. Bettina Eick for suggesting the use of GAP in studying crystallographic groups, prof. Franz Gähler for answering some questions about CARAT, and the referee for their detailed remarks and suggestions for the paper.

 Karel Dekimpe, Sam Tertooy\\ KU Leuven Campus Kulak Kortrijk\\ E.\ Sabbelaan 53\\ 8500 Kortrijk\\ Belgium\\[2mm] Karel.Dekimpe\@@kuleuven.be\\ Sam.Tertooy\@@kuleuven.be\\ \phantom{Phantom} \\ Tom Kaiser\\ Universit\'e de Neuch\^{a}tel\\ Institut de Math\'ematiques\\ Rue Emile--Argand 11\\ 2000 Neuch\^{a}tel\\ Switzerland\\[2mm] Tom.Kaiser\@@unine.ch